k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

   - Schema name
   - From TDM V9.3.1 onwards, the schema name can also be populated with the Global name.
 Add a `@` sign before and after the Global name to indicate that the schema name should be taken from the Global's value.
 For example: `@CUSTOMER_SCHEMA_NAME@`.
 Using a Global to populate the schema is useful when different environments have different schema names.

 - **table_name** — populated with the table name.
-If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
+If this setting is empty, the customized flows will run on all the tables in the interface and schema.
 - **extract_flow** — populated with the customized extract flow.
 - **table_order** — populated with a number.
-The table order in the TableLevelDefinitions MTable has the highest priority, and it can override the order defined in the TableLevelInterfaces MTable.
+The table order defined in the TableLevelDefinitions MTable has the highest priority and can override the order defined in the TableLevelInterfaces MTable.
 - **delete_flow** — populated with the customized delete flow.
 - **load_flow** — populated with the load flow.